 It's the largest secondary ticket marketplace in the world, though it trails Ticketmaster as the largest overall ticketing platform.

 After a boost from Taylor Swift's Eras tour, Stubhub experienced a downshift in revenue growth in 2025.
-Through the first three quarters of 2025, revenue grew just 5% to $1.17 billion.
+It finished 2025 with gross merchandise sales (GMS) of 6%, or 18% excluding the impact of the Eras tour.
+Revenue was down 1.5% to $1.75 billion, showing its take rate declined.

 IPO stocks to watch in 2026